samliebow/viewfinder/README.md

 2. Run the install.
     * `npm i`

+3. Add the configuration files `config.js` and `staticTiHistory.js` to the repo root.

 ## Use

 1. Build the bundle, start the server, and launch the webpage.